jasonkneen/ti-code-fetch-atom/README.md

 http
 ```

-or
+or the "open-camera.js" template:

 ```
 open camera
 ```

-then select it and hit the shortcut key -- and it'll be replaced with the code sample.
+then select the text and hit the shortcut key -- and it'll be replaced with the code sample.